devkami/kami-pricing-analytics/CONTRIBUTING.md

 ## References

 This document was adapted from the open-source contribution guidelines for Facebook's Draft.js and the [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4.

----

-Make sure to replace the placeholder links with actual URLs to your project's issue tracker and to update the guidelines according to your project's specific requirements and conventions.